PritamSarma/huffman_compressor/README.md

-Huffman Compressor tool used in compressing files like .txt, jpeg, mp3
+Huffman Compressor tool used in compressing .txt files

-Project in development.
-Will share more details after project takes shape.

-First using python for learning, then port to c++ for speed and then maybe java for distribution or desktop tool/app.
+This is a terminal version of the compressor tool.
+To compress: python main.py compress test.py
+To decompress: python main.py decompress test.huff

+Please use the gui version branch for better experience